opennetadmin/check_mk_conf/README.md

 Wato host tags are only comprised of custom attributes from ONA.
 ```
 pass the module the tag option to select hosts that should be built into the all_hosts variable.
 By default any host with the 'monitor' tag will be pulled in.
+You can set individual
+hosts with a monitor flag of Y or N.  You can also set a subnet monitor flag
+to N and this will disable all hosts on that subnet.

 There are two modes to run in `wato_host_tags` and `all_hosts`.